christophd/syndesis-qe/integration-tests/README.md

 * **syndesis.logging.enabled** / **SYNDESIS_LOGGING_ENABLED**
     * GLobally enables container logging (default=false).
 * **syndesis.s2i.build.enabled** / **SYNDESIS_S2I_BUILD_ENABLED**
-    * By default the test containers use a Spring Boot build an runtime environment in the Syndesis integration runtime container.
+    * By default the test containers use a Spring Boot build and runtime environment in the Syndesis integration runtime container.
 You can also use the S2i image to build and run the integration.
-The S2i image build is close to production but slower in execution.
+The S2i image build is very close to production but indeed slower in its build time.

 ## Running tests